Little Big Adventure: Reception

 Little Big Adventure was a commercial hit, with sales of 320,000 units by February 1997.
 By August 1999, its global sales had surpassed 500,000 units.
 However, the game was commercially unsuccessful in the United States, where it sold 30,000 units.
 Writer Daniel Ichbiah blamed this on Electronic Arts' "incoherent marketing" of the game, and Frédérick Raynal criticized the publisher's decision to give Little Big Adventure a more aggressive name and cover artwork, and to portray combat in its advertisements.

-Next Generation reviewed the PC version of the game, rating it four stars out of five, and stated that "Although puzzle content is light, there's still enough of a challenge here to keep most players happy from start to finish."
+Next Generation gave the PC version of the game four stars out of five, and said that the game has enough challenge to keep players from start to finish despite noting some puzzles being "light".

 Little Big Adventure was named the 38th best computer game ever by PC Gamer UK in 1997.
 The editors called it "endearingly entertaining".
-In 1996, GamesMaster ranked Little Big Adventure 91st in their "Top 100 Games of All Time."
+In 1996, GamesMaster ranked Little Big Adventure 91st in their "Top 100 Games of All Time".